-- (a) A Standard Treatment Environment psychiatrist or psychologist may refer a patient to the Enhanced Treatment Program when all the following conditions are met: - (1) A Standard Treatment Environment Treatment Team has determined that a patient may be at high risk for Most Dangerous Behavior in a standard treatment setting. - (2) A Standard Treatment Environment Treatment Team has attempted, without success, to provide Individualized Treatment Interventions or a Standard Treatment Environment Treatment Team has determined that a patient's high risk for Most Dangerous Behavior precludes safely providing Individualized Treatment Interventions in a Standard Treatment Environment. - (3) There is no existing contract or memorandum of understanding that provides alternative and clinically appropriate treatment outside of DSH. - (4) A Standard Treatment Environment Treatment Team has concluded that a patient has no medical issues that would contraindicate treatment in the ETP. - (5) A Standard Treatment Environment Treatment Team has completed the ETP Referral Form, DSH-9220 (Rev. 9/17), hereby incorporated by reference. - (6) A Standard Treatment Environment Treatment Team or designee has forwarded the completed ETP Referral Form to the FNAT. - (b) Upon receipt of a completed ETP Referral Form, the FNAT supervising psychologist or designee shall review and determine whether it includes all requisite conditions pursuant to subdivision (a) of this section and whether to approve the referral for initial evaluation pursuant to section 4901. - (c) The FNAT Supervising Psychologist or designee will verify that the referring hospital has notified the patients' rights advocate and conservator, if applicable, of the ETP referral.
+- (a) A Standard Treatment Environment psychiatrist or psychologist may refer a patient to the Enhanced Treatment Program when all the following conditions are met: - (1) A Standard Treatment Environment Treatment Team has determined that a patient may be at high risk for Most Dangerous Behavior in a Standard Treatment Environment. - (2) A Standard Treatment Environment Treatment Team has attempted, without success, to provide Individualized Treatment Interventions or a Standard Treatment Environment Treatment Team has determined that a patient's high risk for Most Dangerous Behavior precludes safely providing Individualized Treatment Interventions in a Standard Treatment Environment. - (3) There is no existing contract or memorandum of understanding that provides alternative and clinically appropriate treatment outside of the Department. - (4) A Standard Treatment Environment Treatment Team has concluded that a patient has no medical issues that would contraindicate treatment in the ETP. - (5) A Standard Treatment Environment Treatment Team has completed the ETP Referral Form, DSH-9220 (Rev. 9/17), hereby incorporated by reference. - (6) A Standard Treatment Environment Treatment Team or designee has forwarded the completed ETP Referral Form to the FNAT supervising psychologist. - (b) Upon receipt of a completed ETP Referral Form, the FNAT supervising psychologist or designee shall review and determine whether it includes all requisite conditions pursuant to subdivision (a) of this section and whether to approve the referral for initial evaluation pursuant to Section 4901. - (c) The FNAT supervising psychologist or designee shall verify that the referring hospital has notified the patients' rights advocate and conservator, if applicable, of the ETP referral.